-In case you missed it, there’s been international coverage of the incident this past week on CNN, The Straits Times, Daily Mail, Business Insider, USA Today and NBC News in Los Angeles, to name a few.
+In case you missed it, there’s been international coverage this past week on CNN, The Straits Times, Daily Mail, Business Insider, USA Today and NBC News in Los Angeles, to name a few.
 There have been reports the EVA Air flight attendant who spoke out at the press conference is on sick leave and undergoing therapy.

 1. Customers come first.
 Company comes second.
 Employees come last.

 EVA has said the flight attendants knew they could say no to his demands, but agreed out of a “spirit of service”.
 Here’s an excerpt from EVA’s press release to media on January 23 describing previous incidents with this same passenger:

 “On a flight from TPE to BKK in 2018, it was reported that the passenger asked the crew members to assist in cleaning his urine bottle.
 Although the Thai flight attendants knew that they were not required to assist him in cleaning the container, they were willing to wear gloves and helped him out of the spirit of service.”

 With this press release, EVA pretty much threw their flight attendants under the bus and said, “not our fault.”
 EVA is also displaying a consistent and egregious lack of concern for cabin hygiene and safety.
 How is it acceptable for a passenger to use a urine bottle in his seat, let alone ask flight attendants to clean it?
 How is that not a major hygiene fail?